abramyangCN/inDesign-resume/README.md

 ### **Summary** 🤵

-> Software engineer specializing in  front-end web development using Javascript and CSS.
+> I'm a software engineer specializing in front-end web development using Javascript and CSS.
 Creates fast, easy-to-use, and progressively designed web applications using React Framework and Material UI library.
 Experienced in making web applications and Minisites for automobile, meetings, and devices application.

 ### **Info** 🔖